Raushan0077/delta-react/README.md

-hi Tgis is a rect project
+Hi, this is a react project